w3f/polkadot-wiki/docs/learn/learn-guides-asset-conversion.md

 do not spend more than a predetermined maximum amount of the initial asset to acquire the exact target amount of the second asset, providing a way to control the cost of the transaction while achieving the desired outcome.

+## Withdraw Provided Liquidity

+The `remove_liquidity` function allows users to withdraw their provided liquidity from a pool, receiving back the original assets.
+When calling this function, users specify the amount of liquidity tokens (representing their share in the pool) they wish to burn.
+They also set minimum acceptable amounts for the assets they expect to receive back.
+This mechanism ensures users can control the minimum value they receive, protecting against unfavourable price movements during the withdrawal process​.